“Better Late Than Never, but Never Late is Better”

 Students will only be released to parent(s) or guardian(s) as specified in their official school records.
 If you want to authorize another individual to pick up your student, you must include that information in your note.
 Please be aware we may call you for verification.
 Everyone checking out a GOHS student must present a photo ID.

 Sophomores who drive to school may check themselves out provided they have a parent note authorizing them to do so and a Permit to Leave form issued by the Attendance Office.

 If you know, in advance, your student will need to be absent,for more than one day complete a Parent Request for Approved Absence form (also known as a Pre-Approved Absence form).
 The form is available in the attendance office.
 Your student should submit the completed form to his or her Assistant Principal for approval.

 Students may not be checked out after 2:00 on regular release days.
 They may not be checked out after 11:10 on early release days.

 College Visits: Juniors and Seniors are allowed two college visit days per year and must submit proper documentation from the college.
-Proper documentation includes a completed College Visit Verification form bearing an official stamp or seal OR verification provided by the college on their own form or letterhead stationery which includes student name and date of the visit and college representative signature.
-The College Visit Verification form is available in the attendance office and by clicking here >College Visit Verification
+Proper documentation includes a completed College Visit Verification formpdf bearing an official stamp or seal OR verification provided by the college on their own form or letterhead stationery which includes student name and date of the visit and college representative signature.

 Court appearances for which court documentation is submitted to the Attendance Office and Religious holidays for which the proper form is completed and submitted to attendance office: Mission trips, church camps and conventions are not considered religious holidays.
-The REL Verification form is available in the attendance office and by clicking here >Religious Holiday Verification
+The REL Verification formpdf is also available in the attendance office.

 Doctor’s appointments IF the student attends school for any part of the day AND submits doctor’s note verifying the appointment, the student must check in and/or out of school through the Attendance Office in order to establish documented proof they attended school part of the day.